XCVG/commoncore/README.md

 * FPS-style player controller handling movement, actions, damage and weapons, with support for 2D and 3D weapon graphics and tight integration with RPG systems, extensible and divided into components
 * Actor/NPC logic handling movement, attacks, damage and interactions, with support for navmesh, 2D and 3D world models, extensible and divided into components
 * Full set of RPG mechanics including inventory, quests, leveling, stats/skills, open for extension, integrated with other components and ready to integrate into more
-* Data-driven WRPG-style dialogue system with plenty of flexibility, integration with RPG systems and campaign state, and built for extensibility if you want to go beyond
+* Data-driven dialogue system with plenty of flexibility, integration with RPG systems and campaign state, and built for extensibility if you want to go beyond
 * Saving and loading of world state including actors and player, integrated with state objects and saving of RPG state, and extensible to your own data

 ## Platform Support